 Reasons to Use Treats for Training

+Using treats during dog training is not more like bribery than training.
 Treats should be looked at in the same light as your paycheck.
 Even if you have a job you love, and a great boss, chances are if you stop getting a paycheck, you're going to stop showing up for work.
 Dog treats are your dog's paycheck.
 They are simply a means of making sure your dog shows up eager to work when it's time for a training session.

-Using Dog Treats to Lure
+Use Dog Treats to Lure

 One way dog treats are used is to lure dogs to do the behavior you want.
 For example, when you train a dog to sit, you can start by luring your dog with a treat.
 Hold a treat close to your dog's nose, and slowly move the treat back over its head.
 Most dogs will stick their noses up to follow the dog treat, and as their nose goes up, their bottoms go down.
 Luring works well on a number of other behaviors, including down and roll over.